ds-modules/curriculum-guide/_sources/technology/using-ai-llm.md

-# Using generative AI in Datahub
+# Using generative AI in Jupyter

 ## Introduction